Proceeds in aid of The Friends of St Luke's Cancer Care

 The iconic Irish legend of the Children of Lir is brought to life by renowned Irish composer Patrick Cassidy at the National Concert Hall.
 Join him at St Patrick's Cathedral for an evening to enjoy the work that made his name, the Children of Lir, the first major symphonic work written in the Irish language.

-Together with the Enchiriadis Chamber Choir and the Orchestra of Ireland, with conductor David Brophy wielding the baton and choir master Michael Dawson, it’s set to be a staggeringly beautiful evening of orchestral and choir music telling the story of Bodb Derg and his daughter Aoibh, who married Lir and bore four children.
+Together with the Enchiriadis Chamber Choir, it’s set to be a staggeringly beautiful evening of orchestral and choir music telling the story of Bodb Derg and his daughter Aoibh, who married Lir and bore four children.

 When Aoibh dies, Bodb sends another daughter, Aoife, to Lir as a replacement, and her jealousy over the love Lir shares with his children sends Aoife over the edge.
 When a murder plot fails, Aoife turns the children into swans.
 Lir’s rage leads him to do the unthinkable.